 FAQ 3: Do you use medication for detox?

 Yes, each patient is attended by a psychiatrist who manages the detox and medicates appropriately according to symptoms under the supervision of 24-hour nursing care.

 FAQ 4: Are there visiting hours for family and friends?

 Visiting hours are scheduled for each unit.
 Families and significant others are encouraged to participate during scheduled family therapy sessions.

 Please visit our News and Events page for available information.

 FAQ 6: What is the admission process?

 We are open 24 hours a day, 7 days a week, 365 days a year.
-You are welcome to come in for a free assessment.
+You are welcome to come in for a no cost assessment.
 Our trained Intake Department staff will facilitate the admission process including assessment and insurance verification.
 Uninsured patients are encouraged to speak to the business office to make financial arrangements.